cluster/archethic-cli/README.md

 By default the CLI works as TUI (terminal user interface) application allowing the application to be interactive.

 ## Main menu
 To launch the archetic-cli with a TUI (terminal user interface), you need to call the executable without any flag.
+You could additionnally pass the `--ssh` flag and pass the location of your ssh key file (if a passphrase is needed, a prompt will appear to enter it), and the ssh key will be used as a seed.
 When launching the Archethic TUI you will access to the main menu that allows you to select an action.

 - Generate an address